In Jamaica, A rich cultural stew of music, film, and television

 Can’t make it to Jamaica quick enough to have the Dub Club experience?

 The Dub Club at Echoplex in Los Angeles is another spot serving classic reggae, dub, and dancehall as a sneak peek to the real Jamaican experience.

 Supporting Local Filmmakers

 The pop culture of Kingston doesn’t stop there.
 The city’s trade and investment hub, (JAMPRO) has partnered with the Jamaica Film and Television Association (JAFTA) to establish The PROPELLA!
-Initiative which “aims to support the talent of Jamaican filmmakers, and garner international exposure for Jamaican culture through film,” according to its website.
+An initiative which “aims to support the talent of Jamaican filmmakers, and garner international exposure for Jamaican culture through film,” according to its website.

 Five projects were chosen to feature in a September film festival to kick off the project and I was lucky enough to attend the second screening of all five.
 “The Silent Ones” by Gregory Lopez and Janet Morrison, for example, is a short film about child sexual and physical abuse and is “dedicated to all children affected by the silence.”